 Susan Blacker (41:06)

 One of the things I was reflecting on is how fortunate I was as a social worker still relatively early in my career to have developed the network that I did through this work because it has without a doubt sustained me throughout my career.
 There are still people that I would not hesitate to call if I wanted to run ideas by.
 There's others I would call to reminisce, there's others I would call because I know they'll be working on something that would inspire me. ⁓ You know, it just really was incredible to create such a professional community of colleagues and friends.
 And I would hope for that for any social worker starting out in their career.
 You know, we talk a lot about the need for mentors. was, you know, I had six cohorts of mentors and have ⁓never taken that for granted.
-It truly was a gift, but I think how do we do that going forward for those who are coming into our profession and choosing this really unique ⁓ field of practice?
+It truly was a gift, but I think how do we do that going forward for those who are coming into our profession and choosing this really unique field of practice?
 How do we make sure that others get that opportunity?

 Gary Stein (42:20)

 I think Susan, you said that so lovely.
 Because as you were saying that I was thinking about all of the people that I met through the Social Work Leadership Development Awards, those people became my mentors, my colleagues, my friends, and ⁓ many of those relationships continue to this very day.
-I look at the people in this room today, Terry and Vickie and Grace and Susan, we go back.

-decades and I'm so honored to have known and worked with all of you and my gosh, if the social workers who are coming up today have these experiences, that would be just so
+I look at the people in this room today, Terry and Vickie and Grace and Susan, we go backdecades and I'm so honored to have known and worked with all of you and my gosh, if the social workers who are coming up today have these experiences, that would be just so

 Grace Christ (43:07)

-one of the things that I did after I went to Columbia, well, had 9-11.
+One of the things that I did after I went to Columbia, well, had 9-11.
 9-11 happened, And so we developed a contract with the fire department and had young students and faculty going out to the homes of the...of the firefighters where the firefighter was killed and seeing how were they doing and what could we do.
 And the fire department gave us a grant to do it and we could, you know, feed back to them.
 And I, this day, I have, I hear from the, from the families and the kids and what they remember and what they're doing and. ⁓you know, it's interesting.
 I, We ⁓ had young faculty members who wanted to do it.
 We had some sophisticated students who wanted to do it.
 Different people wanted to do these visitations to assure that things were going on the right track.
 And we had such a great time together with the fire department and social work.
 It was amazing. ⁓And to this day, we hear from the families, one of the families, is she's now a social worker.
-One of the girls who was seven at the time and her father was the head of the Brownie Group and he died and she's now a social worker and you you hear the positive results of that program,
+One of the girls who was seven at the time and her father was the head of the Brownie Group and he died and she's now a social worker and you hear the positive results of that program,

 Terry Altilio (44:38)